panuoksala/Botello/README.md

 # Botello

-An MSBuild custom logger that captures build events and forwards them to **Azure Application Insights** as distributed traces and structured logs via OpenTelemetry.
+A custom logger that captures build events and forwards them to Open Telemetry compatible logging system such as **Azure Application Insights** as distributed traces and structured logs.

 Drop `Botello.dll` onto any `dotnet build` or `msbuild` command and get full build observability in App Insights — no code changes to your projects required.